pypa/pipenv/docs/index.rst

     *Pipenv is the porcelain I always wanted built for pip.
 It fits my brain and mostly replaces virtualenvwrapper and manual pip calls for me.
 Use it.*

 **Jhon Crypt**—
-    *pipenv is the best thing since pip, thank you*
+    *pipenv is the best thing since pip, thank you!*

 **Isaac Sanders**—
     *pipenv is literally the best thing about my day today.
 Thanks, Kenneth!*